spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/checkout-feature-walkthrough.md

 ---
 title: Checkout feature walkthrough
 last_updated: Aug 13, 2021
-description: The Checkout feature allows customizing the checkout workflow.
+description: The Checkout feature lets you customize the checkout workflow.
 template: concept-topic-template
 ---

-The _Checkout_ feature allows customizing the checkout workflow.
+The _Checkout_ feature lets you customize the checkout workflow.

 To learn more about the feature and to find out how end users use it, see [Checkout](/docs/scos/user/features/{{page.version}}/checkout-feature-overview/checkout-feature-overview.html) for business users.